-Offering certification for training services that include a restrictive intervention
+Offering certification for training services that include a restrictive physical intervention

 Bild Association of

-BILD Association of Certified Training is a new charity, set up to certify training services that include a restrictive intervention.
-We are licenced by the Restraint Reduction Network to certify services as complying with the Restraint Reduction Network Training Standards 2019.
+Bild Association of Certified Training has been set up to certify training services that include a restrictive physical intervention.
+We are licenced by the Restraint Reduction Network to certify services as complying with the Restraint Reduction Network Training Standards.

 What do you need to know about certification?

-Certification of training against the Restraint Reduction Network Training Standards 2019 must also be accredited by the United Kingdom Accreditation Service (UKAS) as complying with the ISO certification standards to ensure impartiality, credibility and integrity.
-We have been recommended for accreditation by UKAS as meetnig the ISO standards for certification.
-We hope to complete outstanding actions by the end of October 2019.
+Certification of training against the Restraint Reduction Network Training Standards must also be accredited by the United Kingdom Accreditation Service (UKAS) as complying with the ISO certification standards to ensure impartiality, credibility and integrity.

 Who should apply for certification?